davidzas/github-history/README.md

 # Further information

-This application will automatically update the latests commits made to this repository by default, if you want to connect another repo you will have to do the following:
+This application will automatically update the latest commits made to this repository by default, if you want to connect another repo you will have to do the following:

-## Step 1: Change the repository history url
+## Step 1: Change the repository history URL

 Inside the `/backend/socket/index.ts` you will find the line
 #### `const REPO_URL = 'https://api.github.com/repos/davidzas/github-history/commits';`